InterACT: Involvement in Senate Bill 201

 InterACT has been an advocate for a variety of legislative movements related to intersexuality and those affected.
-One example of their advocacy is the organizations support and co-sponsorship of the proposed legislation of California Senate Bill 201.
+One example of their advocacy is the organization's support and co-sponsorship of the proposed legislation of California Senate Bill 201.

 Proposed by Senator Scott Wiener (D-San Francisco) on January 28, 2019, and amended on March 25, 2019, the proposal has yet to be voted on.
 The Senate Bill would "ensure intersex individuals can provide informed consent before any medical treatments or interventions that could irreversibly affect their fertility or sexual function, as stated on the interACT website.
 The bill would not prohibit intervention in the instance of a medical emergency.

 InterACT commented on the legislation, stating that "This long overdue measure will give individuals the opportunity to delay medically unnecessary, potentially harmful, irreparable procedures until they have the ability to make an informed decision for themselves."

 Interface Project

 The Interface Project is a tax-exempt 501(c)(3) nonprofit operating under the fiscal sponsorship of interACT.
-Founded in 2012, and currently curated by Jim Ambrose, The Interface Project features stories of people born with intersex traits – or variations of sex anatomy – under the banner: No Body Is Shameful.
+Founded in 2012, and currently curated by Jim Ambrose, The Interface Project features stories of people born with intersex traits or variations of sex anatomy under the banner No Body Is Shameful.